-Clay Hilton is a Professor and the Jo and Bruce Gunn Endowed Director of Veterinary Technology and serves as the Wildlife Veterinarian for the Caesar Kleberg Wildlife Research Institute and is recognized as a Certified Wildlife Biologist® by the Wildlife Society.
-Starting at an early age, he was fortunate enough to have had the Everglades and mangrove coasts of South Florida and the mountains of western North Carolina to fuel his love for the outdoors.
+Clay Hilton is a Professor and Wildlife Veterinarian for the Caesar Kleberg Wildlife Research Institute and is recognized as a Certified Wildlife Biologist® by the Wildlife Society.
+Starting at an early age, he was fortunate to have had both the Everglades and mangrove coasts of South Florida and the mountains of western North Carolina to fuel his love for the outdoors.
 Clay has a Bachelor of Science degree in Wildlife Biology (1988) from Auburn University, where he also earned his Master of Science degree in Zoology-Wildlife Ecology (1994).
 During his research Clay used the helminth parasite faunas of 10 species of bats in Alabama to infer ecologic relationships within and among the bats.
 Later, Clay earned his Doctor of Veterinary Medicine (1997) from Auburn University and then completed an internship in Large Animal Medicine and Surgery (1999).
-Clay has worked in a variety of clinical and educational settings, including The Montgomery Zoo, The Abilene Zoo, Auburn University's College of Veterinary Medicine, Big Sky Country Veterinary Clinics and the Emergency Veterinary Clinic of Abilene (TX).
+Clay has worked in a variety of clinical and educational settings, including The Montgomery Zoo, The Abilene Zoo, Auburn University's College of Veterinary Medicine, Big Sky Country Veterinary Clinics, and the Emergency Veterinary Clinic of Abilene (TX).
 Prior to arriving at TAMUK, Clay was the Vice-President of Animal Care & Conservation at Birmingham Zoo, Inc.